COVID-19 Vaccination Program FAQs

 If you have a Medicare card, you will need to bring your card to your appointment.
 If you do not have a Medicare card, please bring some form of photo ID.

-The vaccine will be administered by a doctor, nurse, pharmacist or other health care worker.
+The vaccine will be administered by a doctor, nurse or other health care worker.
 Everyone providing the vaccine will have completed COVID-19 vaccination training.

 The length of appointment will depend on your individual and health circumstances.
 If based on your personal circumstances, you know that you may need longer please account for that in your planning.
-Most people will need to allow up to 30 minutes for their appointment.
+Most people will need to allow at least 30 minutes for their appointment.

-You can get your second dose at a different location to your first dose.
+You should try to have your second dose at the same location to your first dose.

 The most important thing is that you are getting the same type of vaccine, and that you receive your second dose the recommended length of time after your first dose.